RaulRla/Crypto_Companion/Readme.md

 ## Installation

 The models were trained in a dataset, to use follow the instructions in the  jupyter notebook. were used a gpt2-medium model and a T5 model fopr question and answer.
+To use just click in the BAT file in the folder Crypto companion beside full_app.

 ## Reference